Guide for grant recipients

 The Conseil determines the amounts allocated based on available funding, budgets submitted and eligible expenses.

 The grant will be paid during the month following the announcement.
-To proceed with payment, the Conseil must have the grant recipient’s social insurance number on file.
-For faster payment, please sign up for direct deposit.Taking receipt of the grant constitutes an undertaking to carry out the proposed project and to comply with the grant payment conditions.
+To proceed with payment, the Conseil must have the grant recipient's social insurance number on file.
+For faster payment, please sign up for direct deposit This link will open in a new window.Taking receipt of the grant constitutes an undertaking to carry out the proposed project and to comply with the grant payment conditions.

 In accordance with the tax laws in effect, grant recipients are required to declare the amount of the grant awarded.
 The Conseil issues a tax receipt to each grant recipient for tax purposes and forwards the list of recipients to Québec's Ministère du Revenu.

 When the artist is unable to carry out part or all of the activity covered by the application, or a major change is made to the project, he must promptly contact the Conseil des arts et des lettres du Québec to make the appropriate arrangements.
 Should the artist fail to comply with this condition, the Conseil may demand repayment of the grant.

 Repayment of the grant may be required on a prorata basis (based on the project’s degree of completion) in the following two situations: